ydeleon6/coinbase-tax-collector/documentation/quick-start.md

     b.
 Note the file path of your Coinbase CSV.

-3. Run the Coinbase Tax Collector script.
+3. Run the CTC script.

     a.
+Decide which accounting method to use.
+Your options are either LIFO or FIFO.

+    b.
 Copy and paste the code below into the terminal:

     ```sh
-    $ > python3 coinbase-tax-collector.py <file path of your CSV file>
+    $ > python3 coinbase-tax-collector.py <file path of your CSV file> <accounting method>
     ```

-    b.
+    c.
 After running the code above, Coinbase Tax Collector will produce a new CSV file.

 4. Review your capital gain or loss value in the output CSV.